NaveedBuhari/Healthcare-Optimization-System/README.md

 # Healthcare-Optimization-System

-A Java Swing and Oracle SQL-based Hospital Management System designed to streamline patient, doctor, and admin workflows.
+A Java Swing and Oracle SQL-based Healthcare-Optimization-System designed to streamline patient, doctor, and admin workflows.
 This system enables login, registration, appointment booking, and appointment status viewing functionalities through a GUI developed in NetBeans.

 ## 📌 Project Overview